yochaigal/cairn/wip/2e/vald.md

 ## Introduction

 The implied setting of Cairn is called _Vald_, encompassing all developed or settled lands, cities, towns, forests, etc. The specific ruler is irrelevant, as the for the most part adventures will take place in smaller towns and villages, the forest, and the margins of the realm.
+Most inhabitants (regardless of region) refer to the local centers of power as the _Cities_, occasionally as a pejorative.

-## The Wood
+## The Woods

-The _Wood_ surrounds and divides the realm, including anyone or anything that does not swear fealty to the current regime.
+The _Woods_ surround and divides the realm, including anyone or anything that does not swear fealty to the current regime.
 It is not one forest but _all_ forests.
 These regions are populated by creatures stranger and more wondrous than humankind, such as the Fae, demons, witches, werewolves, and even talking plants and animals.
-The denizens of the Wood are fiercely independent, believing they are subject solely to its rules.
+Denizens of the Woods are fiercely independent, believing they are subject solely to its rules.
 Its fierce nations, wild tribes, and unrelenting natural elements have kept armies and scouting parties at bay since time immemorial.
-Inhabitants of the Wood refer to anywhere outside their realm as the _Cities_, typically as a pejorative.

 ## The Roots